Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 What franchise CMOs and CEOs actually evaluate in 2026

-Design is baseline.
-The real questions are practical.
+Design is baseline now.
+The questions that move the decision are operational.

-- How many locations can the system handle without forcing us to hire more people?
+- How many locations can the platform handle without forcing us to hire more people?

 - Can we roll out a promo or compliance update across the network in minutes instead of months?

-- How do we give franchisees local control without brand inconsistency?
+- How do we give franchisees real local control without breaking brand consistency?

 - Does this connect cleanly to our CRM, scheduling, listings, and review tools, or does it push us into bundles?

-- What is the full cost of migration, ongoing support, and the next rebuild?
+- What is the total cost of migration, ongoing support, and the next rebuild?

-- Will the platform keep up with AI and search changes, or will we need to switch again soon?
+- Will the platform keep up with AI search and Google changes, or will we need to switch again soon?

 Why location pages drive most of your leads

-For many franchise brands, 60 to 80% of new customers start with a local search.
-That means "near me" queries or service-area questions.
-Each good location page becomes an entry point that captures traffic, routes leads to the right owner, and feeds the pipeline.
+For most franchise brands, 60 to 80% of new customer journeys start with a local search.
+"Near me" queries.
+Service-area questions.
+AI-driven local recommendations.
+Each well-built location page is an entry point that captures that traffic, routes leads to the right owner, and feeds the pipeline.

-This covers the landscape.
-The free Franchise Website Platform Guide goes further.
-Location page blueprints that actually work, permission setups that balance control and flexibility, integration checklists, migration risk questions to ask vendors, and benchmarks from brands that escaped the rebuild loop.
+This post covers the landscape.
+The free guide goes deeper: location page blueprints that actually rank, permission setups that balance corporate control and franchisee flexibility, integration checklists, and migration risk questions to ask every vendor.